vzahorui/vzahorui.github.io/_posts/2019-10-27-linear-least-squares.md

 description: "Explaining how least squares method works and how it is applied in solving analytically linear regression"
 category: "Regression"
 tags: linear-regression ols svd gradient-descent pseudoinverse ill-conditioned-matrix normal-equations qr-decomposition
-date: 2021-03-06
+date: 2021-06-18
 ---

-Ordinary least squares method (OLS) estimates analytically parameters for a [linear regression]({{ site.baseurl }}{% link _posts/2019-10-25-linear-regression.md %}) by minimizing the sum of the squares of the differences between predicted and observed values of the dependent variable.
-As a result, this method produces a single set of parameters of the regression model, which fits the best to the observed data.
+Ordinary least squares method (OLS) is a widely used method which estimates the parameters of a [linear regression]({{ site.baseurl }}{% link _posts/2019-10-25-linear-regression.md %}) by minimizing the sum of the squares of the differences between predicted and observed values of the dependent variable.
+As a result, this method produces a single set of parameters of the regression model, which fits the best to the observed data, and minimizes the quadratic [loss function]({{ site.baseurl }}{% link _posts/2019-10-14-loss-functions.md %}).

 Under other assumptions of linear regression, the residuals are normally distributed with the value of mean which equals to 0.